 What We Do

-The overall management goal at Charles M. Russell Wetland Management District is to promote biological diversity and maintain the natural abundance of native plants and wildlife.
+The overall management goal at the Charles M. Russell Wetland Management District is to promote biological diversity and maintain the natural abundance of native plants and wildlife.
 Science is the foundation upon which conservation decisions are made.
-We use research, monitoring and the best-available science to inform our work to conserve fish, wildlife, plants, and their habitat.
+We use research, monitoring, and the best-available science to inform our work to conserve wildlife and wildlife habitat.

 Services